Frugal Luxury living doesn’t mean you must compromise the small things you enjoy to save a few dollars.

 DIY Frugal Luxury Living

-1. Be More Creative With DIYs
+- Be More Creative With DIYs

 Who said spending millions is necessary to get a favourite pair of shoes?

-The other day on YouTube, a girl turned a pair of ordinary sneakers into a high-end sparkly pair.
+The other day on YouTube, a girl turned a pair of ordinary sneakers into a high-end, sparkly pair.

-Researching for inspiration on several online platforms can help to discover how to upgrade ordinary things to look like expensive luxurious products.
+Researching for inspiration on several online platforms can help to discover how to upgrade ordinary things to look like expensive, luxurious products.
+Embrace those DIY skills!

 Quality Matters

-1. Go For High-Quality Products
+- Go For High-Quality Products

-Going for high-quality products could work out cheaper in the long run as you don’t have to replace them as often as more affordable products.
+In addition to thrift shopping, buy some expensive items.
+Going for high-quality products can work out cheaper in the long run, as you don’t have to replace them as often as with more affordable products.

 The More, The Merrier

-1. Let Friends Join the Party
+- Let Friends Join the Party

 Considering the current high cost of living, there’s a very high chance others are looking to cut back financially and on spending.

 A friend could also be willing to barter some services for other things.
+We always advise bartering with a familiar person as the best bet for trust.

 Some online sites can create connections with reliable bartering partners worldwide.